dimitrov-adrian/directus-extension-editorjs-interface/README.md

 Block-styled editor for rich media stories, outputs clean data in JSON.
 More info at https://editorjs.io/

+## Installation

+Create an `editorjs` folder into the `extensions/interfaces` folder of your Directus project and then copy the `dist/extensions/interfaces/editorjs/index.js` of this repository into it.

+You can also clone this repository and build it by yourself.

+## Usage

+To use this custom interface into a data model, you have to:
+- Add a simple field with **JSON** type
+- In the **Interface** section on the left choose **Editor.js**
+- Enjoy ! 🎉

 ## Options

 | Option        | Description                          | Default     |